NataParis/auraclinic/README.md

 This project is based on mixed approach using the Bootstrap framework for galleries as well as flex and grid based positioning

 ## Adoptive design
+Please, use relative dimensions like rem, em, %, max-width, vw for responsive and adoptive layout and avoid fixed sizes in pixels

 The loffowing sizes should be used in media queries:
 - mobile S: @media(max-width:360px){}